dfurtado/pyterrier/README.md

 {% endblock %}

 ```
+One thing to notice here is that every function in `PyTerrier` have a first argument that is `self`.
+Self is a reference to the
+function itself and expose a property called `request` which is (as the name says) information about the request that has been
+performed.
+The `Request` object exposes the request path, the parameters and header values.

 Now let's say we want to pass a parameter in the URL, you achieve that using a parameter placeholder: